 A Night on Mars via Wadi Rum

 Stargazing at Wadi Rum is almost predictably magical, with a depth of constellations and the occasional shooting star turning every city dweller into a kid again.
 But the unexpected highlight of Wadi Rum (which means Valley of the Moon) comes courtesy of the trekking many opt to do here.
-Rising with the sun for a four-hour hike before the mercury rises means you’ll have earned your long afternoons spent relaxing in the shade, drinking tea with your hosts, and reading or rock climbing.
-Hiking is also the only way to access the orange-hued caverns of Wadi Rum’s 270-square-mile protected area, home to ancient cave paintings and fantastical rock formations.
+Rising with the sun for a four-hour hike before the mercury rises means you’ll have earned your long, peaceful afternoons spent relaxing in the shade, drinking tea with your hosts, and then reading, napping, or rock climbing.
+Hiking is the only way to access the orange-hued caverns of Wadi Rum’s 270-square-mile protected area, home to ancient cave paintings and fantastical rock formations.
 Vast, red sand dunes and cracked orange earth as far as the eye can see make it seem as if you’re truly on another planet.
 The complete quietude in the Valley of the Moon makes it even more otherworldly.

 The Lost City of Petra